 Why does my plant loose leaves?

-Losing leaves is an indication that your Anthurium warocqueanum care is not on point.
+Losing leaves indicates that your Anthurium warocqueanum care is not on point.
 It is quite common for Anthurium warocqueanum to shed its leaves and only maintain one of the leaves if the conditions it is kept in terms of humidity, watering, temperature, substrate, and fertilizer are suboptimal.

 Why are the leaves on my Anthurium warocqueanum turn yellow?

-Yellowing can have a myriad of reasons such as overwatering, underwatering, an old leaf turning yellow naturally, not enough nutrients, stress.
+Yellowing can have many reasons such as overwatering, underwatering, an old leaf turning yellow naturally, not having enough nutrients, and stress.
 The next step is to rule out all the different reasons to find the cause and thus adjust the care.

 How to propagate an Anthurium warocqueanum?

 Anthurium warocqueanum can be propagated from new crowns building on the plants.
-Once these start to build roots they can be removed by cutting them off and be put into their own pot and substrate.
+Once these start to build roots, they can be removed by cutting them off and be put into their pot and substrate.

 Should I mist my Anthurium?

 High humidity is vital for your Anthurium warocqueanum.
 The humidity level should be kept above 70% if possible.
-Misting your plant daily is a great idea as long as you can ensure that there is sufficient airflow present that will dry the leaves quickly.
+Misting your plant daily is a great idea as long as you can ensure sufficient airflow will dry the leaves quickly.
 Otherwise, bacterial leaf spots can start to form on the foliage.

 I would not describe Anthurium care as particularly easy.
 The Anthurium warocqueanum is no exception.

-To best care for this aroid, make sure to choose a suitable pot in the form of an orchid basked as well as proper potting mix.
+To best care for this aroid, choose a suitable pot as an orchid basked and a proper potting mix.

-Sticking with pure Sphagnum moss or a mix between Moss and coarse orchid bark is a great choice.
+Sticking with pure Sphagnum moss or a mix of Moss and coarse orchid bark is a great choice.

 In addition, allow for high humidity above 70% if possible and ensure good airflow to the leaves.

-What are your best practices caring for an Anthurium warocqueanum?
+What are your best practices for caring for an Anthurium warocqueanum?